dannyvassallo/TSM-RDMA-Sweepstakes/README.md

-# RD Country Let's Rodeo San Antonio
+# RDMA Country Getaway Sweepstakes

 ####What does it do?
 This boilerplate is set up to increase my workflow.
 Hopefully, this can also help you on your way.